yurtalege/Multipicationofthreenumber/README.md

-# Ucsayinincarpimi
+# Multiplicationofthreenumbers
-Keil micro vision programında assembly dilinde 3 sayının çarpım işlemi yapılmıştır.
+In the Keil micro vision program, multiplication of 3 numbers was performed in assembly language.